MoGaming/MerfolkCurse/README.md

 Since it's been 4-5 years since I've worked on this mod, I am unsure who the exact artists that volunteered to create images were.

 This will most likely not be able to run on the latest version of TModLoader.
+Some content of this mod is from my previous mods, Osmium, MoAddon, SubDamageTypes, etc...